Selection Improvements on the Parallel Iterative Algorithm for Stable Matching: Introduction

 \section{Introduction}

-Originally developed to model the college admissions process, the Stable Matching Problem has spawned numerous applications in the social, physical and computational sciences \cite{fenoaltea2021stable}.
-One such application, switch scheduling in large data centers, is of particular interest due to the exponential increase in network throughput over the recent decade \cite{zhang2017stable}. \\ \\ In the context of these large scale implementations, the classic Gale Shapley algorithm can be too slow.
-Parallel architectures can offer a notable decrease in complexity.
-In this paper, we study an augmented version of the Parallel Iterative Improvement (PII) algorithm \cite{lu2003design}. \\ \\ In its initial implementation, the PII algorithm finds a stable matching within $5n$ iterations and a total of $O(n \: log(n))$ runtime in approximately $90\%$ of cases when tested on input size of $n = \{10, 20, ..., 100\}$.
-The other $10\%$ of cases result in cycling, returning to a previous iteration and continuing infinitely.
+Originally developed to model the college admissions process, the Stable Matching Problem \cite{gale1962college} has spawned numerous applications in the social, physical and computational sciences \cite{fenoaltea2021stable, floreen2010almost, irving1987efficient, cao2024heuristic, roth1995nrmp}.
+One such application, switch scheduling in large data centers, is of particular interest due to the exponential increase in network throughput over the recent decade \cite{zhang2017stable}. \\ \\ In the context of these large scale implementations, the classic Gale-Shapley algorithm from \cite{gale1962college} can be too slow, requiring $O(n^2)$ runtime to complete.
+Parallel and Distributed architectures can offer a notable decrease in the computational complexity of the Stable Matching Problem \cite{feder2000sublinear, huang2007on, subramanian1992parallel}.
+Without considering some of the practical constraints on parallel architecture, \cite{feder2000sublinear} showed that a sublinear algorithm for stable matching is possible.
+In this paper, we study an augmented version of the Parallel Iterative Improvement (PII) algorithm proposed in \cite{lu2003parallel}, which improves on previous ideas in \cite{white2013parallel} and preliminary work in \cite{kyritsis2023dynamic} and offers significant runtime improvement while requiring only $O(n^2)$ processors, making the parallel architecture required for the algorithm much more feasible for large scale applications. \\ \\ In its initial implementation, the PII algorithm finds a stable matching within $5n$ iterations and a total of $O(n \: log(n))$ runtime in approximately $90\%$ of cases when tested on input size of $n = \{10, 20, ..., 100\}$.
+In the remaining $10\%$ of cases, the algorithm cycles indefinitely, repeatedly returning to a previous iteration.
 We show that augmenting the iteration methods to force convergence can significantly improve runtime and convergence rate of the PII algorithm.